Menu

 Embarking on Tour A

 Getting to our boat was an adventure in itself - a kayak ride across waters dotted with numerous vessels.
-Once aboard, we were briefed on our itinerary: Big Lagoon, Secret Lagoon, Shimizu Island, and Seven Commando Beach.
-And then, there was the amusing episode with the life jackets - 'Filipino-sized,' as we joked, highlighting the warm, light-hearted moments that would define our day and a term that would come back often through the course of my entire stay in the Philippines.
+Once aboard, we were all briefed on our itinerary: Big Lagoon, Secret Lagoon, Shimizu Island, and Seven Commando Beach.
+And then, there was the amusing episode with the life jackets - 'Filipino-sized,' as we joked, highlighting the warm, light-hearted moments that would define the day and a term that would come back often through the course of my entire stay in the Philippines.

 Big Lagoon's Majestic Beauty